 - Integrated knowledge

 - Nursing process

 - Community resources

 The development of the ability to make independent judgments and critical decisions is a part of the process of education.

 The School has the responsibility to prepare graduates who can function as a member of the healthcare team at the entry level of nursing practice with critical-thinking skills and the ability to provide safe, quality, and financially responsible care to patients in acute, long-term, and community-based healthcare settings.
-The faculty accepts responsibility for planning, implementing, and evaluating a curriculum responsive to the changing needs of society, which prepares the graduate for entry into professional practice in an ever-changing and complex healthcare society.
-The School utilizes community resources to prepare the graduates who can meet the healthcare needs of the community.
+The Faculty accepts responsibility for planning, implementing, and evaluating a curriculum responsive to the changing needs of society, which prepares the graduate for entry into professional practice in an ever changing and complex healthcare society.
+The School utilizes community resources to prepare the graduate who can meet the healthcare needs of the community.
 The graduate nurse will be accountable and responsible to provide comprehensive care with efficient use of resources that meets or exceeds prescribed standards and expectations.
 The graduate is expected to promote the professional standards of nursing and practice with the highest degree of integrity and confidentiality.
-The School encourages students to view learning as a lifelong process, facilitates educational mobility, and supports participation by the faculty and students in professional and community activities.
+The School encourages students to view learning as a lifelong process, facilitates educational mobility, and supports participation by the Faculty and students in professional and community activities.